obsproject/obs-studio/build-aux/README.md

 # `build-aux` folder

+This folder contains:
-This folder contains only the Flatpak manifest used to build OBS Studio.
+- The Flatpak manifest used to build OBS Studio
+- The script `format-manifest.py` which format manifest JSON files

 ## OBS Studio Flatpak Manifest